Google Brotli Algorithm – How will it effect your website?

 Whilst this may slightly ring true in one sense, to get the full benefit of these new algorithms, your website needs to be developed and configured/hosted in a certain way.
 These include assets such as images and fonts to be saved in certain formats, your website to be loaded via https instead of plain http and a variety of other configuration tweaks.
 At Lightbox we utilise the latest web storage and hosting formats to ensure maximum performance and optimisation on the web, so you can be sure that whatever the advancement in web technologies or loading techniques, your website will always receive the maximum performance benefit from these changes.

-To contact us about website design or development, click here.
+Get in contact us about website design or development department.

 Alternatively click here to view a sample of some of our projects.